-SHRA has a contract with Carmazzi Global Solutions to provide interpretation and translation services available in more than 180 languages.
+SHRA has a contract to provide interpretation and translation services available in more than 180 languages.
 Telephonic interpretation is seen as the most appropriate, cost-efficient, and accurate service to our LEP families.
 During the past year, SHRA provided telephonic interpretation services for LEP participants in 15 different languages.